aseichter2007/ClipboardConqueror/readme.md

 [![YouTube Video](https://i.ytimg.com/vi/n8tQJlne3qs/hqdefault.jpg)](https://youtu.be/n8tQJlne3qs)

-Make sure to replace the video URL and thumbnail image URL in the Markdown code with the appropriate links for the video you want to embed.

-After following these steps, the video should be properly embedded in your GitHub .md file.
 With Clipboard Conqueror, you can leverage AI abilities by invoking it with `|||` and copying commands or requests for information.

 I solemnly promise that this application and at least one compatible backend will function in the absence of internet connectivity.